ordinals/ord/docs/src/guides/inscriptions.md

 Once Bitcoin Core has been configured to use signet, you'll need to sync the blockchain.
 Signet is a low-volume test network, so this shoudln't take long.

-To sync the chain, run `bitcoind -signet` and leave it running until `bitcoin-cli -signet getblockcount` agrees with the block count on a block explorer like [the mempool.space signet block explorer](https://mempool.space/signet).
+To sync the chain, run `bitcoind -signet -txindex` and leave it running until `bitcoin-cli -signet getblockcount` agrees with the block count on a block explorer like [the mempool.space signet block explorer](https://mempool.space/signet).